k-akarsh/default_fields_pages/README.md

 Default Fields & Pages Redmine plugin
 ===========================

-Redmine plugin that enables to specify the default fields to be used in Redmine on per project basis.It also enables to specify the default page to beused in Redmine on per project basis.
+Redmine plugin that enables to specify the default fields to be used in Redmine on per project basis.It also enables to specify the default page to be used in Redmine on per project basis.
 Functionality to specify different default pages alongwith queries for each user is also there.

 - Installation: Clone it to your plugins directory,install the plugin and restart Redmine.
 - Configuration: Needs to be done from Admin and Project Menu.